naijasecforce/blog.github.io/_posts/2019-12-28-data-breaches-in-2019.md

 *	Check senders email addresses when you receive suspicious emails;
 *	Don’t click suspicious links or download files from unknown senders;
 *	Don’t share personal information on social media;
+* We sign up on different platforms and services, most of which we are very reliant on and there is no company that is 100% secure.

+#### Now that we have gotten that out of the way, what can you actually do to prevent a breach?
 *	Avoid the internet.

 ## Summary
 The number of data breaches and known amount of data compromised is not comprehensive.
 My prediction for 2020 is that we would see more data breaches — the worst is yet to come.
 However, I think more countries and territories would rollout data protection regulations and laws.
+The California Consumer Privacy Act (“CCPA”) became enforceable January 1<sub>st</sub>, 2020 for residents of California.
+Brazil’s General Data Protection Law will come into effect August 2020 and Thailand’s Personal Data Protection Act comes into effect May 2020.

+Thanks to Nurudeen Odeshina and Tobi Williams (he owns [Resagratia](https://www.linkedin.com/company/resagratia/about/), a Data Analytics Company) for the review and help with PowerBI respectively.

 ## About Author:
 [Mosimilolu Odusanya](https://www.linkedin.com/in/mosimilolu-odusanya) is a member of the NaijaSecForce and a  cybersecurity senior consultant with experience in IT Audit and IT Security Consulting.
 She has assisted SEC-Listed organisations with various cyber security projects from Security Assessments, Data Privacy Law Implementation, SCADA Assessments, etc. She have also have worked with various clients in various sectors including Oil & Gas Companies, Financial Institutions, Insurance Companies etc.